Jun - Jul 2016 News

 The Institute, based in the Faculty of Arts, Humanities and Social Sciences, addresses the global challenge of building a peaceful, secure and inclusive world by bringing together unparalleled expertise on these issues.
 Researchers from fields as diverse as politics, mental health, planning and computer engineering come together with a focus on four research priority areas: legacy issues, justice and rights, security, ideology and beliefs.

 The launch event, which will be attended by key players in the Good Friday Agreement, will begin with a discussion entitled: What next for Northern Ireland?
-It will include addresses from guest speakers Jonathan Powell and Tim O’Connor and will be chaired by Dr William Crawley.
+It will include addresses from guest speakers Jonathan Powell and Tim O’Connor, and a response from Professor Brendan O'Leary.
+It will be chaired by Dr William Crawley.

 It will be followed by addresses by the Senator and award-winning author Colum McCann, after which the Senator will unveil a plaque to mark the occasion.